Guide

 Check if it's an existing client

 Search your book for the address or owner name.
-If 148 Conselyea LLC is already your client, this is a retention play — reach out before they file a claim during construction without proper coverage.
-If they're not your client, this is a prospecting lead.
+If 148 Conselyea LLC is already your client, decide whether the permit should trigger a policy review.
+If they are not your client, decide whether any compliant follow-up is appropriate.

 Prepare your outreach

-The key is specificity.
-You're not cold-calling — you have the address, the project cost, and the work type.
-Your message should reference the exact property and explain the specific risk.
+The key is specificity and restraint.
+You have the address, the public permit cost, and the work type.
+Your message should reference the public filing and invite a review without assuming the owner's current insurance situation.

-For an LLC owner, you'll likely need to look up the LLC's registered agent or managing member to find a contact.
+For an LLC owner, you may choose to review the LLC's registered agent or managing member before deciding whether any compliant follow-up is appropriate.
 In NYC, the Department of State corporation database at dos.ny.gov is free to search.

 Make the contact

-A direct mail letter to the property address works well for residential.
-For LLCs and commercial, email or phone to the registered agent is more effective.
-The message is simple: "We noticed a renovation permit was filed for [address].
-Here are two things you should check with your current carrier before construction starts."
+A direct mail letter to the property address can be a compliant option for residential.
+For LLCs and commercial, agents should follow their own compliance rules before contacting registered agents or business contacts.
+The message can stay simple: "We noticed a public renovation permit was filed for [address].
+It may be worth checking whether anything needs to be reviewed before work starts."

 What Is Builder's Risk Insurance?